 If we loved God, we could atone - if we didn't, we were bound for hell.

-I could never figure this all-loving Jesus who would turn on me if for some ridiculous reason I didn't quite take to him—this all-loving man would take incredible offense and he would banish me to hellfire for all eternity.
+I could never figure out this all-loving Jesus who would turn on me if, for some ridiculous reason, I didn't quite take to him—this all-loving man would take incredible offense and he would banish me to hellfire for all eternity.

 God, the brothers, and nuns loved discussing hellfire.
 Purgatory was bad, but hell was the Big Kahuna, the last stop on the road to damnation.